tauri-apps/tauri-docs/docs/debugging/debugging.md

 ## WebView JS Console

-Right click in the WebView, and choose `Inspect Element`.
-This will open up a web-inspector similar to the Chrome or Firefox dev tools you are used to.
+Right-click in the WebView, and choose `Inspect Element`.
+This opens up a web-inspector similar to the Chrome or Firefox dev tools you are used to.

 ## Create a Debug Build